milescook/php-developer-test/README.md

 If you have any questions regarding this test you can email team@jump24.co.uk and we will answer any questions that you may have.

-We recommend taking no more than 1 hour to complete the task, remember that if in this time you don't complete the task this won't have a negative effect on your result, a lot of this test is about your approach and how you aim/aimed to tackle the problem at hand.
+We recommend taking no more than 1 or 2 hours to complete the task, remember that if in this time you don't complete the task this won't have a negative effect on your result, a lot of this test is about your approach and how you aim/aimed to tackle the problem at hand.
 This will be discussed in a quick call once the task is completed.